 What to expect after IUI?

-If successful implantation occurs following the IUI procedure, it will lead to a significant increase in hormones such as human chorionic gonadotropin (hCG), progesterone, and oestrogen, which can be detected in your blood and urine.
+If pregnancy occurs following the IUI procedure, it will lead to a significant increase in hormones such as human chorionic gonadotropin (hCG), progesterone, and oestrogen, which can be detected in your blood and urine.

-However, it is important to note that the signs of implantation can be subtle.
+Physical changes during the two-week wait can vary between individuals.
 It is possible to become pregnant without experiencing any symptoms of implantation, and these symptoms can be mimicked by early menstruation or even the side effects of the IUI procedure itself.

 To help you during the two-week wait after IUI, consider stress management techniques such as building a good social support system, practicing meditation, maintaining a positive attitude, and doing breathing exercises.

-If you would like to confirm whether your symptoms are a sign of successful IUI, schedule an appointment with Thomson Fertility Centre.
+If you have any questions about symptoms you experience after IUI, schedule an appointment with Thomson Fertility Centre.
 Our fertility specialists can help to evaluate your symptoms and perform a pregnancy test to confirm your pregnancy.

-To help increase your chances of pregnancy after an IUI procedure, there are several tips you can follow to increase your success chances, including:
+To help increase your chances of pregnancy after an IUI procedure, there are several tips you can follow to support your overall wellbeing during treatment, including:

 FAQ